-In an attempt to answer this question, Trecy, Steve and Martine (2013) distinguished between item and order retention processes.
+In an attempt to answer this question, Trecy et al. (2013) distinguished between item and order retention processes.
 While STM for item information has been shown to depend on the quality of underlying phonological representations, and hence should be impaired in dyslexia, STM for order information is considered to reflect core STM processes independent from language processing.
 In their study 30 adults with dyslexia and 30 control participants were matched for age, education, vocabulary and IQ, and presented with STM tasks that distinguished item and order STM capacities.
 The researchers observed not only impaired order STM in adults with dyslexia, but this impairment was independent of item STM impairment.
 This study shows that adults with dyslexia present a deficit in core verbal STM processes, a deficit which cannot be accounted for by the language processing difficulties that characterize dyslexia.
 These results support theoretical accounts considering independent order STM and item STM processes, with a potentially causal involvement of order STM processes in reading acquisition.

 Verbal and nonverbal IQ

 Researchers have also found a link between dyslexia and verbal and nonverbal IQ.
 Van Bergen et al. (2014) assessed four-year-olds (N = 212) with and without familial risk for dyslexia on ten IQ subtests.
 Reading and arithmetic skills were measured four years later, at the end of Grade 2.
 Relative to the controls, the at-risk group without dyslexia had subtle impairments only in the verbal domain, while the at-risk group with dyslexia lagged behind across IQ tasks.
 Nonverbal IQ was associated with both reading and arithmetic, whereas verbal IQ was uniquely related to later reading.
-The children who went on to develop dyslexia performed relatively poorly in both verbal and nonverbal abilities at age four, which challenges the discrepancy model but lends credence to the multiple deficit model.
+The children who went on to develop dyslexia performed relatively poorly in both verbal and nonverbal abilities at age four, which lends credence to the multiple deficit model.

 Binamé, F., Danzio, S., & Poncelet, M. (2015).
 Relative ease in creating detailed orthographic representations contrasted with severe difficulties to maintain them in long-term memory among dyslexic children.
 Dyslexia, 21(4), 361-370.